 This year, I’ve adopted a system to keep data on each student, no matter what stage of the process they are in.
 Check out the video below for more info.

-**Psst!!- your copy of the seating chart/assessment template is in the resource library!!
+(**Psst!!- your copy of the seating chart/assessment template is inside the show notes of TAP 43!!)

 I’ve found that this process shows a lot of information about any given student with any given skill at any given time.
 I used to just use checklists, but that never showed whether or not students understood or could demonstrate right from the get go, or if they needed intervention in order to be successful.
 Recording data this way shows student progress much more efficiently and accurately.

 Most importantly, keeping records like this helps inform my teaching process.
 Isn’t that the whole point of assessment?

 I can look quickly at these charts and figure out exactly what my next plan of action should be.
 If I have a whole group of students with a yellow x through a circle, well it’s high time I figure out what’s going on.
 If I have a lot of students with red circles, I know that they need MUCH more practice and intervention to be independently successful.
 And if my circles are mostly blue, I know I’m on the right track and treat myself to cupcakes on the way home from school.

 A quick note about formative and summative assessment.
 This process certainly shows the learning process and is not a recall type of test where I’ve asked students to memorize facts and spit them out onto paper.
 Because it’s kindergarten.
 But mostly, because it’s music, and we learn and demonstrate knowledge by actively making music.